 Are PFAS the New PCBs?

 PCBs (polychlorinated biphenyls) are a very well-known hazardous substance across the United States.
 PCBs came to the forefront of environmental policy when the EPA developed regulations under the Toxic Substances Control Act to control the use of PCBs.
 PFAS (Per- and Polyfluoroalkyl Substances) were once loosely regulated as scientists believed providing guidance on the allowable levels of PFAS in drinking water and groundwater would suffice.
 However, recent studies suggest that PFAS are accumulating in the environment and do not break down over time.
 As PFAS continue to accumulate, the overall health of humans and the environment are negatively impacted.
-These impacts are beginning to make PFAS as recognizable to the public as PCBs.Due to the severe hazards of PFAS, on January 19, 2021, the EPA issued a ‘final guidance document.’
-This document prohibits companies from manufacturing and processing PFAS unless an exemption is issued by the EPA.
-This document also prohibits products that contain PFAS from being imported into the United States.
+These impacts are beginning to make PFAS as recognizable to the public as PCBs.Due to the severe hazards of PFAS, in January of 2021, the EPA issued the latest results on the PFAS action plan.
+Significant progress has been made since the inception of this action plan and the agency ensures they will continue to build on this momentum.
 The regulations and concerns surrounding PFAS are growing.
-It is important to learn these regulations and to further gain an understanding of PFAS.
+It is important to learn the regulations and to further gain an understanding of PFAS.

 What Are PFAS and Where Are They Located?